Fedi6431/The-X-Inspector/README.md

 #### - 2
-Option "2" is a BruteCam that uses a large database of hacked webcams named insecam.org After selecting the country (every country have a number)
+Option "2" is a BruteCam that uses a large database of hacked webcams named insecam.org After selecting the country (every country have a number) the program will write all webcamera IP and port
 ![immagine](https://github.com/Fedi6431/The-X-Inspector/assets/102946457/a27d3e60-92d3-4e84-ae0b-0cca8b67b959)
 ![immagine](https://github.com/Fedi6431/The-X-Inspector/assets/102946457/09cf088c-75e9-45ec-9d59-a13f28ce3b63)